 c) Contractor shall review and compare the Exchange enrollment reconciliation file, distributed monthly, against the Contractor’s membership enrollment and financial databases.
 Contractor shall prepare a comparison extract in accordance with the file validations and resolution timelines, as mutually agreed upon in the reconciliation process guide.

 d) Contractor shall provide a supplemental file for those members who are missing from the Exchange enrollment reconciliation file in accordance with the defined list of fields and technical requirements established by the Exchange.
+Contractor shall verify that missing members from the Exchange enrollment reconciliation file include only members who’s enrollment originated through Covered California during Open Enrollment, Renewal or Special Enrollment Period (SEP) for the eligible Plan Year.
 Contractor shall provide this file within two weeks of the receipt of the monthly reconciliation file.

-e) Contractor shall rely upon the accuracy of current eligibility and enrollment information furnished by the Exchange during the term of this Agreement; provided, however, that Contractor shall: (i) reconcile premium payment information with enrollment and eligibility information received from the Exchange on a monthly basis.
-Contractor shall only accept changes to eligibility information submitted by Employers or Enrollees when the Exchange notifies or confirms such change to Contractor.
+e) Contractor shall rely upon the accuracy of current eligibility and enrollment information furnished by the Exchange during the term of this Agreement; provided, however, that Contractor shall: (i) reconcile premium payment information with enrollment and eligibility information received from the Exchange on a monthly basis, and (ii) Contractor shall only accept changes to eligibility information submitted by Employers or Enrollees when the Exchange notifies or confirms such change to Contractor.

 2.1.3 Collection Practices